dulle90griet/gb-terrifictotes-dcf/README.md

 - ♻️ Refactor and reorganise ingestion Lambda | ✔️ Dec 11 2024
 - ✅ Add missing tests on processing functions | ✔️ Dec 14 2024
 - ♻️ Refactor and reorganise processing Lambda | ✔️ Dec 14 2024
+- 🚧 Write a readme | 👷‍♂️ In progress
 - 🚧 Add missing tests on uploading functions | 👷‍♂️ In progress
 - 🚧 Refactor and reorganise uploading Lambda | 👷‍♂️ In progress
 - Establish consistency of logging
 - Rationalize nomenclature
 - Remove all deprecated code and modules
+- Implement row deletion handling in change history

 ## Acknowledgements